Back to posts

 Initial hypothesis: Sell requires holding the token, buy only needs USDC.
 Maybe I don't have enough YES tokens?

 Checked positions.
 Had YES tokens.
-Long position in that market.
 Should work.

 Still failed.